Work Sharing - A Layoff Aversion and Reopening Unemployment Insurance Program

 In 1984, the Maryland General Assembly enacted legislation establishing the Work Sharing Unemployment Insurance Program.
 Work Sharing is a voluntary program that provides an alternative to layoffs for employers faced with a temporary, non-cyclical decline in business due to lower economic activity.
 The program is designed to avoid layoffs by preserving jobs for current employees and to assist businesses that have already undertaken layoffs to reopen and resume operations gradually.
 Employers who participate in Work Sharing can retain employees by temporarily reducing the hours of work, within a range of 10% to 60%, among employees within the affected unit(s).
 The employees with reduced work hours receive partial unemployment insurance benefits to supplement lost wages.

-Work Sharing can mitigate or prevent the adverse effects of the COVID-19 economic impact by keeping businesses connected to their employees, and ensuring employees continue to receive compensation.
+Work Sharing can mitigate or prevent the adverse effects of an economic downturn by keeping businesses connected to their employees, and ensuring employees continue to receive compensation.
 Work Sharing can also serve as a means of bringing most or all of a temporarily laid off workforce back to the job, a decline in business or other factors prevent operating at full staffing levels immediately.

 EMPLOYER BENEFITS